CPLJ Banner

 1.3 Aggregate Arbitration

 1. The Abaclat arbitration tribunal seemed ambivalent as to whether its decision to take jurisdiction over the 60,000 bondholders’ claims was equivalent to authorizing a representative collective proceeding – a class arbitration – or some other sort of mass claim proceeding.
 The more recent Adamakopoulos tribunal asserted that it did not matter what the procedure was formally labelled: as a practical matter the tribunal had decided to address a large number of claims in a single proceeding.
-By inference, neither tribunal thought the proceeding could properly be termed a joinder, consolidation or coordinated procedure, the latter two of which are provided for in Chapter VI, Rule 46 of the ICSID arbitration rules.[28]
+By inference, neither tribunal thought the proceeding could properly be termed a joinder, consolidation or coordinated procedure, the latter two of which are provided for in Chapter VI, Rule 46 of the ICSID Arbitration Rules.[28]
 And not surprisingly: Rule 46 applies to merging (consolidating) claims that were initially filed separately or treating such claims together for certain but not all purposes (coordination).
 Under ICSID rules, both consolidation and coordination should be proposed and consented to by the parties.
 In Abaclat and Adamakopoulos, the respondents (defendants) objected to the tribunal addressing the claims collectively.

 3. The gig worker disputes that began in the United States but have now spread globally turn on a substantive legal question: are such workers properly categorized as employees, and hence due whatever benefits and protection are accorded by the relevant national or state law, or are they instead properly categorized as independent contractors and hence outside the protection of such laws?
 In the United States, when gig workers sought to contest employers’ treatment of them as independent contractors, most were bound by pre-dispute mandatory arbitration clauses including class action waivers that seemingly made disputing this treatment impractical.
 The workers could not litigate and arbitrating individual claims required paying a non-derisory fee.
 With compensation uncertain at best, individuals in similar situations historically found it difficult to find lawyers to represent them (and arbitration procedures are not generally designed to facilitate claiming by unrepresented individuals or entities).
-Because of concerns about the perceived unfairness of mandating arbitration in adhesive employment and consumer contracts, the leading arbitration providers in the United States several decades ago adopted fee rules that imposed the bulk of administrative filing fees and expenses on corporate defendants, rather than claimants.
+Because of concerns about perceived unfairness of mandating arbitration in adhesive employment and consumer contracts, the leading arbitration providers in the United States several decades ago adopted fee rules that imposed the bulk of administrative filing fees and expenses on corporate defendants, rather than claimants.
 As a result, claimants filing for arbitration might pay a few hundred dollars (still not an inconsequential amount for low-income workers), while corporations defending claims would pay a few thousand per claim.[29]
 Starting in the mid-2010s, some plaintiff attorneys began agreeing to represent massive numbers of individual worker and consumer claimants in arbitration, reasoning that the cost to defendants of paying aggregate filing fees in the millions would give the plaintiff lawyers substantial leverage to achieve mass settlements, prior to filing for arbitration.[30]
 Notably, these plaintiff lawyers were not seeking to proceed in class form; rather, their settlement leverage relied on defendants’ need – under the contracts they had drafted – to contest the claims individually in an arbitration process designed explicitly for such individual dispute resolution.[31]

-4. The story of what some have termed ‘mass arbitration’ is still playing out in the United States.
+4. The story of what some have termed mass arbitration is still playing out in the United States.
 But an early response by some arbitration providers has been to establish special procedures for consolidating claims that arise out of the same factual and legal circumstances.
-The leading examples share two features: (1) they emulate the multidistrict litigation procedure (‘MDL’) described elsewhere in this volume in one or more respects; and (2) they reduce the upfront costs of arbitration in an obvious attempt to solve corporate defendants’ financial dilemma derived from contracting for individual arbitration and reduce the plaintiff attorneys’ settlement leverage that in turn derives from the defendants’ dilemma.
-For example, FedArb offers an agreement with a company defendant to establish a framework for deciding common issues in arbitration claims when 20 or more claims arising out of the same factual circumstances are filed by the same law firm or several firms coordinating with each other.
-Under FedArb’s special ‘Mass Arbitration: ADR-MDL’ rules, individual claimants pay a USD 50 filing fee (less than the fees normally charged by competitor American Arbitration Association for individual arbitration) and defendants pay USD 150 (far less than routine AAA fees) to answer those claims up to a total of 1000 claims, at which point per claim fees to defendants are reduced.
+The leading examples share two features: (1) they emulate the multidistrict litigation procedure (MDL) described elsewhere in this volume in one or more respects; and (2) they reduce the upfront costs of arbitration in an obvious attempt to solve corporate defendants’ financial dilemma derived from contracting for individual arbitration and reduce the plaintiff attorneys’ settlement leverage that in turn derives from the defendants’ dilemma.
+For example, Federal Arbitration (FedArb) offers an agreement with a company defendant to establish a framework for deciding common issues in arbitration claims when 20 or more claims arising out of the same factual circumstances are filed by the same law firm or several firms coordinating with each other.
+Under FedArb’s special ‘Mass Arbitration: ADR-MDL’ rules, individual claimants pay a USD 50 filing fee (less than the fees normally charged by competitor American Arbitration Association for individual arbitration) and defendants pay USD 150 (far less than routine AAA fees) to answer those claims up to a total of 1,000 claims, at which point per claim fees to defendants are reduced.
 A panel of three arbitrators titled the ‘ADR-MDL’ panel decides common issues, after an expedited process that limits discovery and briefing.[32]
 The new FedArb protocol is designed explicitly to address the new mass arbitration filings.[33]

 5. The International Institute for Conflict Prevention and Resolution (CPR) offers a more distinctive protocol for the new mass arbitration filings arising from employment disputes that incorporates elements of multidistrict litigation and class action practice.
 The new protocol applies to situations where 30 or more arbitration claims are filed by a single firm or collaborating firms.[34]
 Taking a leaf out of the federal MDL playbook, which frequently uses ‘bellwether’ trials to help parties set a value on aggregate litigation, the CPR procedure begins with a series of randomly selected ‘test’ arbitration cases.
 After these individual claims are decided and reasoned decisions are issued by the arbitrators, their outcomes (anonymized) are shared with a mediator who then has 90 days to work with the parties’ lawyers to negotiate a ‘global solution’.
 If the parties reach such a global agreement, any individual claimant who is unhappy with it can opt out and proceed to individual arbitration.
 If a global agreement cannot be reached, the defendant can decide (unilaterally) to file all of the claims either in court or in arbitration; if the latter, an individual claimant may nonetheless take their dispute to court.
 Unlike a traditional arbitration process (and the special FedArb mass claims protocol), CPR charges a single fee to initiate the process that does not cover the full costs that would ultimately be due, which would apparently depend on how far the process proceeds.[35]
 Holding back full fees would presumably attract defendants who under traditional arbitration would pay fees to contest each claim that is filed, when it is filed; it would also much diminish plaintiff attorneys’ settlement leverage.

 6. The American Arbitration Association (AAA) special rules for mass filings contains elements of both the FedArb and CPR protocols.[36]
 Like the FedArb protocol, the AAA rules mimic an aspect of the federal MDL process: the appointment of a single adjudicator (termed a ‘process arbitrator’) akin to an MDL transferee judge to decide how the claims shall be administered prior to an attempt to resolve them.
 Such decisions would apparently relate to discovery and statute of limitations issues.
 Like the CPR protocol, the AAA rules call for appointment of a single mediator to attempt a ‘global’ resolution of the claims.
 Although it does not establish separate rules for arbitrating the claims or returning them to court thereafter, it encourages parties to group claims and assign claims within a group to a single arbitrator.
-Finally, like both FedArb and CPR, AAA adjusts fee schedules, but in a way that seems intended to appeal to both claimants and defendants: for the first 500 cases, claimants’ per case filing fee is $100 (rather than the USD 300 usually charged) and defendants’ per case filing fee is USD 300 (rather than USD 1900).
-For the next 1000 cases, the claimants’ filing fee is reduced to USD 50 and the defendants’ to USD 250.
+Finally, like both FedArb and CPR, AAA adjusts fee schedules, but in a way that seems intended to appeal to both claimants and defendants: for the first 500 cases, claimants’ per case filing fee is USD 100 (rather than the USD 300 usually charged) and defendants’ per case filing fee is USD 300 (rather than USD 1,900).
+For the next 1,000 cases, the claimants’ filing fee is reduced to USD 50 and the defendants’ to USD 250.
 For successive tranches of claims, defendants’ (but not claimants’) filing fees are further reduced.[37]

 7. To date, it appears that few if any corporations have taken advantage of these new arbitration protocols in response to mass arbitration filings.
 For now, they are useful more for illustrating how elements of representative collective litigation (class action) and aggregate procedures (such as the English GLO and the US MDL) may be incorporated into contract-based domestic arbitration in the future.[38]